Tobin Bell: 2014–present: Later work and return to the Saw franchise

 In March 2014, Bell played the antagonist Seth in Victor Salva's horror film Dark House.
 The following month he was featured in an episode of Criminal Minds, playing a farmer from West Virginia.
+He appeared in the short film, Unbelief.
 In the comedy Manson Family Vacation Bell plays a guy who is one of Charlie Manson's followers and lives on his old property in Death Valley.
 It premiered at South by Southwest in March 2015 to positive reviews with Variety pointing out the "creepy gravitas" with which Bell portrayed the role.

 In March 2016, Bell joined the soap opera Days of Our Lives for a five-episode arc playing Yo Ling, who is revealed to be John Black's long lost father.
 From 2016 and 2017, he guest starred as the voices of the villain Doctor Alchemy and the malicious speed god and main antagonist Savitar on the third season of The Flash, in which he was uncredited throughout the season until his last episode.
 He reprised his role in the ninth season for its season and series finale "A New World: Part Four".
 Bell was cast in April 2017 in a short film, My Pretty Pony based on Stephen King's short story My Pretty Pony.
 In October 2017, seven years after Saw 3D was released and marketed as the final Saw film, Bell reprises his role as Jigsaw in the standalone film Jigsaw.
 It grossed $103 million worldwide.
 Bell was also featured in other horror films released in October 2017, including the television film The Sandman, the Mexican film Belzebuth, and Italian film Gates of Darkness.

 Bell guest starred in a September 2019 episode of Creepshow, alongside Giancarlo Esposito in the segment "Gray Matter" that is based on King's short story.
 In May 2021, he played Dr. Lasher in an eight-part found footage fictional podcast series, The Gloom.
 The series is about a string of unsolved crimes committed by a group of teens in the 1990s while an investigative journalist uncovers a supernatural cover-up that is tied to her past.
 In March 2023, he played Von in the indie psychological thriller ReBroken.
-Bell played Kramer once again in Saw X, released in September 2023.
+Bell played John Kramer once again in Saw X, released in September 2023.
 The film received positive reviews, with Bell's performance and his return as a main character being praised by critics.
-For his performance, Bell was nominated for the "Best Actor in a Horror Movie" award at the 4th Critics' Choice Super Awards, and "Best Lead Performance" at the Fangoria Chainsaw Awards.
-Bell is set to reprise the role once more in Saw XI.
+Bell was nominated for the "Best Actor in a Horror Movie" award at the 4th Critics' Choice Super Awards, and "Best Lead Performance" at the Fangoria Chainsaw Awards.